Tall Snatch

 Programming

-technique primer prior to a snatch training session for athletes who have a weak, slow pull under the bar.
+The tall snatch is a great technique primer prior to a snatch training session for athletes who have a weak, slow pull under the bar.
 It can also be used at essentially any time in a program to strengthen the pull under.
-Sets of 1-3 reps work well.
-Weights will be extremely light—begin with an empty bar.
-Be careful of increasing the weight too much and unintentionally changing the exercise into a
+Sets of 2-3 reps are usually best.
+Weights will be extremely light—rarely more than 30-35% of best snatch, and typically lighter is better for quality execution.
+Be careful of increasing the weight too much and unintentionally changing the exercise into some kind of high-hang snatch variation.

 Variations

 The tall snatch can be started on flat feet, or standing up on the balls of the feet.
+I prefer flat-footed because it requires more aggressive foot movement and allows a better feeling of proper balance.